prominence-eosc/docs/workflows.md

   ]
 }
 ```
 Each of the individual jobs must have defined names as these are used in order to define the dependencies.
+Unlike [CWL](https://www.commonwl.org/) or [WDL](https://github.com/openwdl/wdl) dependencies need to be defined explicitly rather than being based on input and output files.

 It is important to note that the resources requirements for the individual jobs can be (and should be!) specified.
 This will mean that each step in a workflow will only use the resources it requires.